 - All food

-- Boat and car transfer on first and last day of the trip
+- Ferry and car transfer on the first and last day

-- Food the first day until leaving on the trip
+- Food on the first day until the trip departs

 - Personal medical insurance

-After a hearty breakfast, we pack our boats and start the voyage of the day to Kvíar Farmhouse in Kvíadalur Valley.
+After a hearty breakfast, we pack our kayaks and start the voyage of the day over to Kvíar farmhouse in Kvíadalur valley.
 The route will take us along spectacular coastline and across the fjords of Hesteyrarfjörður and Veiðileysufjörður.
-There is a good chance to see both whales and white tailed eagles in the cliffs along the coast.
-We make landing on the beach beneath the farmhouse in Kvíar and make ourself at home.
-The farmhouse is the only house in the valley and was built in 1921 and lived in until the family moved away in 1948 seeking easier life in Ísafjörður.
-We'll have a nice dinner and head for the warm and cozy sauna that's situated next to the house.
+There is a good chance to see both whales and white-tailed eagles along the coast.
+We land on the beach beneath the farmhouse in Kvíar and make ourselves at home.
+The farmhouse is the only house in the valley and was built in 1921 and was occupied by the same family until they moved away in 1948 seeking an easier life in Ísafjörður.
+We have a nice dinner and head for the warm and cozy sauna that's situated next to the house.

-We leave most of the gear in the farmhouse and go for a beautiful paddle into Lónafjörður Fjord, which by many people is the most beautiful fjord in Iceland.
+We leave most of the gear in the farmhouse and go for a beautiful paddle into Lónafjörður fjord which, according to many, is the most beautiful fjord in Iceland.
 Totally unspoiled with no sign of human presence.
 The fjord is a haven for birds and a huge seal colony can be found in the small bay of Sópandi.
-We'll follow the whole coastline and enjoy a long day paddling.
-Back to the farmhouse for sauna to sooth sore muscles and tasteful dinner.
+We'll follow the whole coastline and enjoy a long day of paddling.
+Back to the farmhouse for sauna to sooth sore muscles and delicious dinner.

-We pack our boats in the morning and leave Kvíar.
-Our first task is to paddle across the bay to the South side near Höfði to get a good look at Leirufjörður Fjord with Drangjökull Glacier in the distance.
-Leirufjörður (e.
-Silt Fjord).
-The name of the fjord explains itself when we see the clay and silt coming from the glacier river of Drangajökull Glacier.
-We then head along the shoreline towards Grunnavík Bay.
-En-route is a nice rock arch that we can pass under on high tide.
-There is also a good chance to spot porpoises close to the coast, especially if the sea is calm.
-In Grunnavík there are a few summerhouses and a nice church that we can take a look at.
-Camp on the beach.
+We pack our boats and start paddling.
+Our first task is to paddle across the bay to the South side of the fjord near Höfði to get a good look at Leirufjörður fjord with the elegant Drangajökull glacier in the distance.
+The name Leirufjörður (e. silty fjord) explains itself when we see the clay and silt coming from the glacial river of Drangajökull.
+We then head along the shoreline towards Grunnavík bay.
+En-route is a nice rock arch that we can pass under at high tide.
+There is also a good chance to spot porpoises close to the shore, especially if the sea is calm.
+At Grunnavík there are a few summerhouses and a nice church that we can take a look at.
+We set up camp, eat dinner and sleep on the beach.

-Today we head out of the Jökulfirðir fjord system and into the big bay of Ísafjarðardjúp.
-We pass many beautiful waterfalls on the way that people rarely experience since they are so unaccessible by foot.
-We continue along the coast of Snæfjallaströnd and camp either in the beautiful cove in Ytraskarð (20 km) or by the breathtaking Möngufoss waterfall (24 km), all depending on conditions.
-Campfire on the beach to watch the beautiful sunset.
+Today we head out of the Jökulfirðir glacial fjords and into the big bay of Ísafjarðardjúp.
+We pass many beautiful waterfalls on the way that people rarely experience since they are so inaccessible by foot.
+We continue along the coast of Snæfjallaströnd and camp either in the beautiful cove in Ytraskarð (20 km) or near the breathtaking Möngufoss waterfall (24 km), all depending on conditions.
+Campfire on the beach and watch the beautiful sunset.

 Our first stop on the last full day of kayaking is the island of Æðey.
-The island is inhabited by one family during the summer months and is a nice place to stop, relax and enjoy life on the island while ashore.
-The waters around the island is covered with puffins and other sea birds.
+The island is inhabited by one family during the summer months and is a nice place to stop, relax and enjoy life on the island.
+The waters around the island are covered with puffins and other sea birds.
 Literally!
 After visiting the island, we do a long crossing (9 km) to the island of Vigur.
-The birdlife on the island is quite amazing and the farmers have raised special rock walls for the eider ducks to nest.
+The birdlife on the island is quite amazing and the farmers have raised special rock walls for the eider ducks to nest in.
 Puffins are found all over the island.
-The beautiful and colorful houses are very picturesque and the small coffee house is a great place to stop by and relax.
-After about two hours on the island, we get going again for the last leg of the trip.
-Depending on weather, we'll paddle about 6 km to Hvitanes or to the village of Súðavík if conditions are good, where a car will pick us up.
-Drive back to Ísafjörður.
-We'll arrive in Ísafjörður in time for the afternoon flight for those flying back to Reykjavík.
-We urge you to stay at least one night in Ísafjörður and get to know this old and beautiful town.
-There are many interesting sites and nice walks in the mountains around the fjord that are definitely worth it.
+The beautiful and colourful houses are very picturesque and the small coffee house is a great place to stop and relax.
+We then get going again for the last leg of the trip.
+We paddle to the village of Súðavík, where a car will pick us up.
+We then make the 20 minute drive back to Ísafjörður.
+We arrive back in town at approximately 4pm, in time for the afternoon flight for those flying back to Reykjavík.

-Remember that the less you bring, the easier it gets.
-There is plenty of space in the kayaks if you pack wisely.
+Remember the less you bring, the easier it is.
+There’s plenty of space in the kayaks if you pack wisely.

-- Thermal underwear, at least two sets of tops.
+- Thermal base layers, at least two sets of tops.